emvaized/open-in-popup-window-extension/README.md

 - [x] Use <kbd>Shift</kbd> + click to open in popup window (_disabled_ by default)
 - [x] Use drag and drop to open in popup window (_disabled_ by default)
 - [x] Configurable popup height, width and position on screen
-- [x] Option to close popup window when origin window regains focus
+- [x] Close popup window when origin window regains focus (excludes minimized and "always-on-top" windows)
-- [x] New popups can be opened from existing popups
+- [x] Remember popup window size on manual resize (only in Chrome – see [Firefox bug report](https://bugzilla.mozilla.org/show_bug.cgi?id=1762975))
-- [x] Automatically reopen new single tab windows as popup windows ([more info](https://github.com/emvaized/open-in-popup-window-extension?tab=readme-ov-file#how-to-use-the-new-feature-reopen-new-single-tab-windows-as-popup-windows))
+- [x] Open popup page in the main window on maximize (only in Chrome – see [Firefox bug report](https://bugzilla.mozilla.org/show_bug.cgi?id=1762975))
-- [x] Automatically reopen tabs opened from page as popup windows ([more info](https://github.com/emvaized/open-in-popup-window-extension?tab=readme-ov-file#how-to-use-reopen-tabs-opened-by-page-as-popup-windows))
+- [x] Automatically reopen new single tab windows and tabs opened from page as popup windows ([more info](https://github.com/emvaized/open-in-popup-window-extension?tab=readme-ov-file#how-to-use-the-new-feature-reopen-new-single-tab-windows-as-popup-windows))
 - [x] Customizable [keyboard hotkeys](https://github.com/emvaized/open-in-popup-window-extension?tab=readme-ov-file#what-keyboard-hotkeys-are-available)